ADORSYS-GIS/e2e-banking-app/power-pay-translator/README.md

 PowerPay Service API
 The PowerPay Service API is a custom API that is used to process messages and perform the necessary operations, such as sending money, registering users, and checking balances.
 The PowerPay Service API is implemented as a microservice.

-Here is an example of how to use the PowerPay Service API to send money:
+Here is an example of how to use the PowerPay Service API to send moneyFor more information on the specific endpoints and their input formats, please refer to the PowerPay Service API documentation:
 ````rust
 use reqwest::Client;
 use serde_json::Value;